exo-addons/cloud-drive-extension/documentation/FEATURES_API.md

 Rule new drives
 ===============

-When an user will request a new drive creation, calling `CloudDriveService.createDrive()`, the service will call `CloudDriveFeatures.canCreateDrive()` with current JCR workspace and node path, with user id and, optionally, with `CloudProvider` of the request.
+When an user will request a new drive creation, by calling `CloudDriveService.createDrive()`, the service will call `CloudDriveFeatures.canCreateDrive()` with current JCR workspace and node path, with user id and, optionally, with `CloudProvider` of the request.
 If the features allows the creation, this method should return `true` result, otherwise it returns `false` or alternatively may throw `CannotCreateDriveException`.
 By default all drive requests are allowed.

 ```java
   @Override